 Mexico is living a kind of civil war, on par with any great civil war in the last hundred years.
 There have probably been 80,000 people killed in the last five years, and 26,000 people have disappeared.
 It's a major humanitarian emergency, but it's a low frequency conflict.
 In the northern part of Mexico, where there are 40 million people, there are no journalists left.
 They have been killed, moved to social reports or have left the region.
-So thein big cities like Reynosa Juarez, Matamoros, are the people that have to live in that town.
+So the only voices in big cities like Reynosa Juarez, Matamoros, are the people that have to live in that town.
 They have to communicate all that happens, for the purposes of safety.

 The government is silent.
 The criminals don't want to communicate anything.
 The journalists are shut down.
 The only communicators left are the people that have to survive.
 If we're going somewhere and there is a killing in the street, we have to alert our relatives, our friends, and we report that.
 After that, people start to blog, to try to understand, and it becomes like journalism, from grass roots to reflection to analysis.
 They make videos, and make all the things that a journalist would normally or usually make.

 They're creating stories through a natural process of gathering information, gathering data, and using technology in a very creative way.
-They're using an, which is a walkie-talkie application, a playful thing where you can use your cellphone like it's a radio, but they use it to report crime.
+They're using an application called Zello, which is a walkie-talkie application, a playful thing where you can use your cellphone like it's a radio, but they use it to report crime.
 They report moments of violence, because they're driving and they can't make a phone call.
 And they can't wear ear phones, because the criminals are watching, and they can't tweet or post.
 So they use the Zello application to talk, they convert it into text with another application, and they get a report on-line.
 They're way ahead of journalists, they're way ahead of the government, and they're way ahead of criminals.

 That's an example of documenting or witnessing violence.
 Do citizens also investigate, or are there journalists in other cities who actually take these stories further?